ergo-services/ergo/docs/faq.md

 ### What's the difference between Links, Monitors, and Events?

 All three use the same underlying pub/sub mechanism internally.
+All three are unidirectional: the notification flows from the target to the watcher, not the other way around.
+Note this differs from Erlang, where links are bidirectional.

-- **Link**: bidirectional.
-If either process dies, the other receives an exit signal (and terminates by default).
+- **Link**: when the target terminates, the watcher receives an exit signal on its Urgent queue.
+The default behavior is to terminate the watcher.
+Actors can enable exit trapping to receive the signal as a `gen.MessageExit*` message and decide how to react.
-- **Monitor**: unidirectional.
-Subscriber receives a `MessageDown*` notification when the target terminates, but continues running.
+- **Monitor**: when the target terminates, the watcher receives a `gen.MessageDown*` notification on its System queue.
+The watcher continues running.
-- **Event**: subscribe to a named stream of messages published by a producer process.
-Also receive notification when the producer terminates.
+- **Event**: the watcher subscribes to a named stream of messages published by a producer.
+The producer terminating also delivers a notification (exit signal for link-based subscriptions, down message for monitor-based).

 See [Links and Monitors](basics/links-and-monitors.md) and [Pub/Sub Internals](advanced/pub-sub-internals.md).